Auditory

 Introduction

-To use the Web effectively, people with auditory disabilities often rely on:
+To use multimedia, people with auditory disabilities often rely on:

 Examples of auditory disabilities